Vroomfrondal/Runescape-bot/README.md

 **Bot's Current Capabilities:**

+- 3 Agility Scripts
-- Rock Crab Combat Training
+- 2 Combat Scripts
-- Salmon/Trout Powerfishing
+- 2 Dungeoneering Scripts
-- Monkfish Fishing (with banking)
+- 3 Fishing Scripts
-- Normal, Willow, and Magic Woodcutting (with banking)
+- 3 Woodcutting Scripts

 **Installation:**

 - Download and install [NodeJS](https://nodejs.org/en/download/)
 - in your console, "npm install robotjs" will install the robotsjs library
 - Use a private server (unless you want rapidly banned on Runescape).
 I prefer [this one](https://ikov.io/)
+- "node scriptname.js" in your console / bash to run a script

 **References:**

 - [NpmSleep](https://www.npmjs.com/package/sleep)

-**Key Takeaways:**

-- NodeJS is awesome
-- Javascript libraries are a beautiful thing
+**Sample Image of Fishing Bot**

-- Loop magic
+-